Pupil Premium Spending at St Mark’s CE Primary School

 Recent DfE advice, published on education advice website The Key states that “the grant can be spent as each school sees fit, as long as it is used to demonstrably improve the attainment of eligible pupils.
 Schools do not need to spend an equal amount on each pupil, or use the money for interventions that benefit only eligible pupils.”

-£300 - Pupils in year groups reception to year 11 recorded as Ever 5 Service Child or in receipt of a child pension from the Ministry of Defence
+£310 - Pupils in year groups reception to year 11 recorded as Ever 5 Service Child or in receipt of a child pension from the Ministry of Defence.

-The pupil premium for 2017 to 2018 will include pupils recorded in the January 2017 school census who are known to have been eligible for free school meals (FSM) since May 2010, as well as those first known to be eligible at January 2017.
+The pupil premium for 2020 to 2021 will include pupils recorded in the January 2020 school census who have had a recorded period of FSM eligibility since May 2014, as well as those first recorded as eligible at January 2020.

 Children adopted from care or who have left care